BashMocha/Reinforcement-Learning-in-AirSim/README.md

 ```

 ## Conda environment
-Run the following commands to create and activate the Conda environment with the required dependencies
+Run the following commands to create and activate the conda environment with the required dependencies
 ```
   conda env create -f environment.yml conda activate airsim